-Flood Zone 3b

-(Functional

-Floodplain)

-Basements, basement extensions, conversions of basements to a higher vulnerability classification or self-contained units will not be permitted.

-Flood Zone 3a In areas of Extreme, Significant and Moderate Breach Hazard (as (Tidal / set out in the Council's SFRA): Fluvial) New basements: restricted to Less Vulnerable / Water Compatible use only (no residential uses).
-Existing basements: No basement extensions, conversions or additions.
+Flood Zone 3b (Functional Floodplain) Basements, basement extensions, conversions of basements to a higher vulnerability classification or self-contained units will not be permitted .
+Flood Zone 3a (Tidal / Fluvial) In areas of Extreme, Significant and Moderate Breach Hazard (as set out in the Council's SFRA): New basements: restricted to Less Vulnerable / Water Compatible use only freesidential uses).
+'More Vulnerable' uses will only be considered if a site-specific Flood Risk Assessment demonstrates that the risk to life can be managed.
+'Highly Vulnerable' uses will not be permitted.
+Existing basements: No basement extensions, conversions or additions for 'Highly Vulnerable' uses will only be considered if a site-specific Flood Risk Assessment demonstrates that the risk to life can be managed.
+'Highly Vulnerable' uses will only be considered if a site-specific Flood Risk Assessment demonstrates that the risk to life can be managed.
 In areas of Low or No Breach Hazard (as set out in the Council's SFRA): New basements: if the Exception Test is passed, basements may be permitted for residential use where they are not self-contained or used for bedrooms.
 Existing basements: basement extensions, conversions or additions may be permitted for existing developments where they are not self-contained or used for bedrooms.
 If a basement, basement extension or conversion is acceptable in principle in terms of its location, it must have internal access to a higher floor and flood resistant and resilient design techniques must be adopted.
 Flood Zone 2 New Basements: if the Exception Test is passed, basements may be permitted for residential use where they are not self-contained or used for bedrooms.
 Existing Basements: basement extensions, conversions or additions maybe permitted for existing developments where they are not self-contained or used for bedrooms.
 If a basement, basement extension or conversion is acceptable in principle in terms of its location, it must have internal access to a higher floor and flood resistant and resilient design techniques must be adopted.
 Flood Zone 1 No restrictions on new or extensions to existing basements.